How to Sign Up for USPS Informed Delivery

 4. Verify your identity

 This is the part people get stuck on, so pay attention.
-USPS needs to make sure you actually live at the address you're signing up for — they don't want people reading other people's mail.
+USPS needs to make sure you actually live at the address — they don't want people reading other people's mail.

 USPS uses a service called TransUnion to check your identity online.
 TransUnion asks you a few questions only you would know — stuff like "which of these streets have you lived on?" or "which of these loan amounts matches a recent mortgage?"

 • You pass online.
 Most people do.
-TransUnion confirms you, and you move straight to the next step.
-Takes 30 seconds.
+TransUnion confirms you and you move straight to the next step.
+About 30 seconds.

 • TransUnion can't verify you.
 USPS offers to mail you a verification code.
 It arrives in a regular envelope in 3 to 10 business days.
-When it arrives, you enter the code on the USPS site and you're in.
+Enter the code on the USPS site and you're in.
 Not ideal, but it works.

 • You prefer to verify in person.
-You can go to any Post Office with a photo ID and verify there.
+Go to any Post Office with a photo ID and verify there.
 Some people pick this route for privacy.

 If you've frozen your credit (smart move), TransUnion may not be able to verify you online.
-You'll need to use the mailed code or go to a Post Office.
-Don't unfreeze your credit just to sign up for Informed Delivery — it's not worth it.
+Use the mailed code or go to a Post Office.
+Don't unfreeze your credit just for this — it's not worth it.

 5. Confirm your email and you're done